 Mobile optimised sites increase the chance of lead generation

-- 67% of users are more likely to purchase a product or service from a mobile-friendly site – Simplifying forms and navigation menus, while making buttons easily clickable, removes any barriers that stop your prospects becoming leads.
+- 46% of people say they wouldn't purchase from a brand again if they had an interruptive mobile experience – Simplifying forms and navigation menus, while making buttons easily clickable, removes any barriers that stop your prospects becoming leads.

 Sites that haven’t adopted a mobile optimised site are penalised

 - Sites that haven’t been optimised for mobile have experienced a 10% decrease in traffic and 35% drop in visibility – This is a direct impact of Google’s "Mobilegeddon" update, which penalised sites that aren’t mobile optimised.

 Why you need A responsive design

 Responsive design works by using CSS to change the way a page is rendered on different devices and screen sizes.
 On smaller smartphone and tablet screens, a responsive site retracts and rearranges elements of a site for easy viewing and usability for a website visitor and provides a greater user experience all-round.